 Know Before You Go

-But if the Italian driving experience is a little too adventurous for you, you can get to San Gimignano by bus in around 1 hour 30 minutes from Florence.
+But if the Italian driving experience is a little too adventurous for you, you can get to San Gimignano by bus from Florence in around 1 hour 30 minutes.
 The BusItalia Nord (formerly SITA) bus company departs from the Santa Maria Novella bus depot and takes you to Poggibonsi.
 From there you catch the local bus to San Gimignano.

 You can see all the UNESCO World Heritage Sites we’ve visited here.